conscott/c-lightning-plugins/README.md

 ## RPC Commands

 * `balance` : Aggregated on-chain balance and channel balance information.
 Still a work in progress...
+* `quickfund`: Use onchain funds to fund `amount` to `num_channels`, simply creating channels with top capacity nodes.
+This is not recommended for mainnet as it's a bad strategy.
 * `closeall` : Close all active channels, with option to force close after timeout
 * `getnetworkinfo` : Get statistical information about the current state of the network
 * `nodestats` : Get statistical information about a particular node, akin to [1ML](https://1ml.com) stats